 But consumers had another idea.
 They loved the speed and reliability of solid-state drives (SSDs), which can now be found in almost every laptop, desktop and memory array.
 In the space of a few years, SSD prices plummeted, and speeds improved exponentially to meet consumer demand.

 Violin never adopted SSDs; it preferred to design its own field-programmable gate arrays (FPGAs) to do low-level code.
 A sophisticated solution, perhaps, but no match for the rapid improvement of SSDs; Violin’s proprietary technology quickly fell behind.
 Now Violin is in danger of being delisted.
 (As of December 2016, Violin has filed for Chapter 11.)

 Even a large-scale manufacturer like Cisco Systems will ultimately struggle to compete with the innovations enjoyed by producers of commodity-level servers, such as Dell, Lenovo and Quanta, who can adopt the latest chips from Intel and Samsung as soon as they leave the factory.
 And as the entire datacenter becomes increasingly software-defined, UCS compute-silo centric capabilities such as FCoE, services profiles and UCS Manager add unnecessary complexity.

 Differentiate the Right Way

 Differentiation is still essential for the survival of a company in any competitive industry, such as IT.
-But this differentiation can’t take the form of proprietary hardware solutions as this bucks the industry trends as is made so clear with Sun and Violin.
+But this differentiation can’t take the form of proprietary hardware-defined solutions as this bucks the industry trends as is made so clear with Sun and Violin.

 This is one reason why storage manufacturers are in trouble.
 Even makers of all-flash arrays risk disruption if technological leaps leave customers with obsolete products, facing forklift upgrades the next time they need more capacity.